marcojrfurtado/picnic-classifier/README.md

 # Picnic Classifier

-Employ transfer learning to retrain Resnet101 on the Picnic dataset.
+Employ transfer learning to retrain the Resnet101 model on the Picnic dataset.
+All layers are made trainable, under a limited learning rate.

 ## Requirements